 - By holding the hand steady, he has to pinch the shoulder around the trapezius muscleiXA large, flat muscle that runs across the shoulders and down the upper back. .

 - Your kid should now turn his head towards the direction of the pinched shoulder and take a deep breath.

 - The exercising posture and range of motion improves the blood circulation and improves your child’s attention and memory.

-- Your kid has to stretch one of his arms and the other arm should be held at a right angle to hold the extended arm in a firm position.
+- Have your child stretch one of his arms and the other arm should be held at a right angle to hold the extended arm in a firm position.

 - The exercise strengthens your kid’s upper chest and shoulders.

 - It activates your kid’s brain, betters hand-eye coordination, and tool controlling skills.

 7. The Gravitational Glider